A 33-year-old tech CEO was found dismembered in a New York apartment, law enforcement source says - Local News 8

 A 33-year-old tech CEO was found dismembered in a luxury New York condo, a law enforcement source told CNN.

 The New York Police Department confirmed a man had been found dead Tuesday in an apartment in Manhattan’s Lower East Side.
-The source identified the man as tech entrepreneur Fahim Saleh, a venture capitalist and CEO of Gokada, Nigeria’s motorcycle ride-hail company.
+The source identified him as tech entrepreneur Fahim Saleh, a venture capitalist and CEO of Gokada, Nigeria’s motorcycle ride-hail company.

 Saleh was last seen in surveillance footage Monday evening, getting into the elevator in his apartment building in the Lower East Side of Manhattan, the source said.